August 2025 Indonesian protests: Outside Jakarta

 In Pontianak, protesters voiced for the rejection of parliament member allowance increase, dismissal of the Pontianak police chief over alleged police brutality in previous protests, demand equitable development across West Kalimantan, push for the ratification of the Asset Seizure Bill, and hold the government accountable for its promise to create job opportunities.
 Protesters attempted to storm the provincial house of representatives building and burned tires, prompting the police to intervene using tear gas and tactical vehicles to disperse the crowd.

 In Makassar, protesters blocked the Trans-Sulawesi Highway by burning waste tires.
 At night, they burned down the Makassar DPRD complex, including cars and motorcycles that were parked there.
 The protesters also damaged ATMs near its guardhouse.
 The incident halted a plenary session and its participants were evacuated from the fire, including Makassar mayor Munafri Arifuddin.
 Three people were killed and five others were injured in the fire.
 On the evening of 30 August, another online motorcycle taxi driver in Makassar named Rusdamdiansyah was killed during a demonstration that turned violent in front of the UMI campus in Makassar.
 The Head of the Makassar Regional Disaster Management Agency (BPBD), M. Fadli Tahar, previously stated that a victim was found dead after being attacked by a mob in front of the UMI (Islamic University of Makassar) campus.
 He said the victim was attacked by other demonstrators because they suspected him of being a law enforcement intelligence officer.

 In Kendari, protesters broke the Southeast Sulawesi Regional Police building gate while also holding demonstrations around the governor's office and the regional parliament building.
 The protesters, mainly students from Southeast Sulawesi University and Southeast Sulawesi State Islamic Institute threatened to hold larger demonstration on 1 September before withdrawing.

 In Yogyakarta, protesters gathered into the night at the front of the provincial police headquarters.
 The riots resulted in the police's integrated driving license service building being set alight.
-The protesters, who initially blocked the road into the police headquarters, made way for Sultan Hamengkubuwono X's car, who visited the compound alongside with his two daughters.
+The protesters, who initially blocked the road into the police headquarters, made way for Sultan Hamengkubuwono X's car, who visited the compound along with his two daughters.
 The Sultan later met with representatives of the police and army inside the headquarters to discuss the ongoing protests and defuse the tensions.

-In Bengkulu, the protest led by students and youth organizations were initially peaceful as 30 representatives from students were allowed to met with the province's parliament members.
+In Bengkulu, the protest led by students and youth organizations were initially peaceful as 30 representatives from students were allowed to meet with the province's parliament members.
 However, later at noon it turned violent as the protesters pushed back police and tried to remove the building's fence and flag pole decorations.
 The police responded with tear gas and arrested 7 students who were shortly later released.
 The protesters dispersed later that day after it starts raining.
 As the result of the riot, reportedly 10 police personnels, including one with stabbing wound, and dozens of students were injured and treated in nearby hospitals.